Skip to main content

 What does errors and omissions insurance cover?

-You receive protection against various liabilities that could severely impact your operations.
+You receive protection against various liabilities that could severely impact your operations, such as bad advice, libel, slander, and misrepresentation.
 It allows you to work without fearing a lawsuit or financial damages due to a mistake.

 While the type and scope of coverage can vary, here is what E & O insurance protects against: